RomainLefeuvre/romainlefeuvre.github.io/content/event/ICT4S_25/index.md

 ---
-title: ACM REP 2023 - Fingerprinting and Building Large Reproducible Datasets
+title: ICT4S 2025 - Evaluating the Energy Proﬁle of Tasks Managed by Build Automation Tools in Continuous Integration Workﬂows

-event: 2023 ACM Conference on Reproducibility and Replicability
+event: 2025 The International Conference on Information and Communications Technology for Sustainability

-location: Santa-Cruz, California, USA
+location: Dublin, University College Dublin , Irland

-summary: In person presentation at ACM-REP 2023.
+summary: In person presentation at ICT4S 2025.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-06-27'
+date: '2025-06-11'

 # Schedule page publish date (NOT talk date).
 publishDate: '2017-01-01T00:00:00Z'